Gravitational Wave Signals in a Promising Realization of SO(10) Unification: SO(10) Model

+It is worth pointing out that in this scenario the unification scale turns out to be close to the upper bound on the inflation scale $ V_\text{Inf} \sim (1.6 \times 10^{16}\GeV)^4 $ for slow-roll inflation driven by a single scalar with canonical kinetic term \cite{Planck:2018jri}.
 An upper bound of the same order of magnitude exists also for the temperature of the plasma after reheating, in order for the latter to be in thermal equilibrium~\cite{Kolb:1990vq}.
 Given this tight space between inflation and the GUT scale, one can consider instead that unification takes place before inflation, as schematically depicted as option ``B'' in Fig.~\ref{fig:possible_scale_order}.
 In Section \ref{sec:potential} we describe the potential that would give rise to the FOPT and in Section~\ref{sec:incompPT} we discuss realizations of the option ``B'' in the context of transitions that start before inflation and end after inflation \cite{Barir:2022kzo}, leaving an imprint in the CMB and with effects in a broad bandwidth.